ooeintellisuite/test/README.md

 - `.gitignore`: Specifies intentionally untracked files to ignore.

-## Python
+## Extensions

-Need to use flake8 for linting
-Use these two extensions in your IDE if available
- - "ms-python.python", "ms-python.black-formatter"
+Rename the extensions.language.json file to extensions.json for your particular language and delete what you don't need Add in extensions.general.json for all languages